DIY CNC Router Build

 Assembly

-Attach the linear rails or rods to the frame.
-Use precision tools to align them properly.
-Any misalignment can cause issues in the movement of your machine.
-Attach the lead screws or ball screws parallel to the rails.
+Attach the linear rails to the frame using precision tools to confirm alignment.
+Misaligned rails produce binding and inaccurate motion — take the time to get this right.
+Mount the lead screws or ball screws parallel to the rails.

 Electronics